 As the HapMap data becomes available, researchers can use it to identify genes and SNPs that are involved in disease.
 If most people with colon cancer share a certain haplotype, researchers can use that information to identify the genes involved and doctors can use that information to predict who might be susceptible to colon cancer long before the disease develops.
 I’ve previously written about two studies using information from the HapMap to identify a locus associated with diabetes and prostate cancer.

 So with the huge success of the HapMap Project, do we really need genome sequencing?
 Some would argue that haplotyping is not sufficient, especially when a genetic disease is found at very low frequencies in the population.
 According to Jonathan Rothberg, the founder and chairman of 454 Life Sciences, “genotyping rests on the hypothesis that common alleles contribute to common diseases.
 What if very uncommon alleles contribute to common diseases?
 Only deep sequencing would be able to answer this question.
 The deeper the sequencing, the less frequent variant you can find.
 You need deep coverage to ensure the statistical likelihood of finding rare mutations.”
 Indeed, some mutations are so rare that they are only found within specific families or populations.
 If these families aren’t part of the HapMap Project, there is the potential that their personal SNPs won’t be identified.

 Despite the concerns, there is little doubt that the HapMap Project is a valuable contribution to the field of personalized medicine.
-It has already produced results that will further our understanding of the genetic component of diseases such as diabetes and prostate cancer.
+It has already produced results that will further our understanding of the genetic component of diseases such as diabetes and prostate cancer which will help the top urologist to improve their treatment.
 While HapMap sequencing has limitations that differentiate it from whole-genome sequencing, it is a much cheaper and immensely useful tool for scientists and medical specialists.